Masters in Finance Full-time

 within three months of graduation

 The possibilities are endless.
-93% of our graduates secured employment within three months of graduation.
-81% of our most recent graduating class secured roles within the financial sector, typically joining banks and asset management firms.
-19% joined other industries such as consulting and technology.
+88% of our 2019 graduates secured employment within three months of graduation.
+80% secured roles within the financial sector, typically joining banks and investment management firms; 20% joined other industries such as consulting and energy.

 Find out what this programme can do for your career.

 Whichever format you choose, you’ll experience the same global content, world-class teaching and outstanding elective choice.